RadotJar/voynich/README.md

 Other settings may be selected by the user without restriction.

     Justifications:
     - Takeshi Takahashi: His transcription has been shown by previous honours students to be the most complete.
     - Remove locators: Line locations are not relevant to the categorisation of characters.
     - Remove comments: Comments are not relevant to the categorisation of characters.
     - Remove inline comments: The only inline comments that are close to being relevant are those that indicate weirdo characters.
 As below, however, weirdo characters are not to be included in analysis.
     - Remove parsable information: This information is not actual manuscript text and hence not relevant to the categorisation of characters.
     - Remove suspicious spaces: The goal of the formatter is to remove as much uncertainty as possible, so any "suspicious" elements should be removed.
     - Convert weirdos to characters: Weirdo characters are rare and hence add to uncertainty of outcomes, they should not be included in the text as characters.

-The formatter takes a number of optional arguments, which are described below.
+The formatter takes **a number of optional arguments**, which are described below.
 - WIP

 ### Outputs